 The Programme Officer is independent from the Councils and reports directly to the Planning Inspectors conducting the Babergh & Mid Suffolk Joint Local Plan Examination.

 All correspondence or queries relating to the Babergh and Mid Suffolk Joint Local Plan Examination should be directed to the Programme Officer on the contact details below.

 Postal Address: Annette Feeney, Programme Officer c/o Babergh and Mid Suffolk District Councils, Endeavour House, Russell Road, Ipswich IP1 2BX

 The Planning Inspectorate have published advice on Covid-19 and local plan examinations.

-Decisions about how to move examinations forward under the Covid-19 restrictions, are at the discretion of the Planning Inspector appointed to hold the independent examination.
+Decisions about how to move examinations forward under the Covid-19 restrictions, are at the discretion of the Planning Inspectors appointed to hold the independent examination.

 Information about the Joint Local Plan Examination will be posted on the Babergh & Mid Suffolk Councils’ website.
 Any questions should be addressed to the Programme Officer for the Examination.

 The Joint Local Plan – Pre-submission (Regulation 19) Consultation opened on 12 November 2020 and closed on 24 December 2020.